-The Master Programme in Molecular Medicine focuses on molecular mechanisms that cause diseases, the newest technologies in genomics, epigenetics and proteomics as well as development of prognostic, diagnostic and therapeutic tools.
-This is a crucial aspect of tomorrow’s health care, offering personalised and improved translational medicine.
-You will be in an advanced educational environment at the research frontiers of molecular medicine, with researchers, clinicians and industry from world-leading laboratories at Uppsala University.
+The Master Programme in Molecular Medicine focuses on the molecular mechanisms that cause diseases, the newest technologies in genomics, epigenetics and proteomics as well as the development of prognostic, diagnostic and therapeutic tools.
+This is a crucial aspect of the health care of tomorrow, offering personalised and improved translational medicine.
+You will be in an advanced educational environment at the forefront of molecular medicine research, with researchers, clinicians and industry from world-leading laboratories at Uppsala University.

 About the programme